 Hardware Security Modules

-While the lifecyle KMS is busy managing the creation, distribution, and archival or destruction of keys, the (HSM) incorporates true random number generators (TRNGs) for strong key generation and provides physical safeguarding of the keys when being stored and while they are in use.
+While the lifecycle KMS is busy managing the creation, distribution, and archival or destruction of keys, the (HSM) incorporates true random number generators (TRNGs) for strong key generation and provides physical safeguarding of the keys when being stored and while they are in use.
 The HSM is a separate physical cryptographic computing device.
 For card payment processing systems, an HSM can be used to create a root of trust for all other keys and also provides dedicated cryptographic processing for specific functions.

 The HSM is usually only accessible by authorized personnel via secure and physical admin interfaces.
 Even then, key information remains encrypted through the use of a session-specific key.